HITS-AIN/GPCC.jl/README.md

 # Gaussian Process Cross Correlation

-Julia implementation of Gaussian Process Cross Correlation model.
+A Julia implementation of the Gaussian Process Cross Correlation model.

 ## How to use